stmulq/hello-world/README.md

-Testing the Markdown exporter for Confluence
+Testing the Markdown exporter for Confluence.
+DO NOT MERGE with main branch!